willytjandra/AmazonS3Tutorial/README.md

 There you go!!! 🎉🎉🎉

-With `LocalStack`, you can now have AWS Cloud API running in your local development machine.
+With LocalStack, you can now have AWS Cloud API running in your local development machine.

 Cya... 👋